ouasamine/bug-hide-seek/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# PortFolio
+# Bugs Hide & Seek

-> This is a Demo project, where I put a tiny javascript bug in the js/script.js file, if you could find the bug please create a new [issue](../../issues/) describing the bug
+> This is a Demo project, where I put a tiny javascript bug in the js/script.js file, if you could find the bug please create a new [issue](../../issues/) describing the bug.
+Good luck 😅

 ## Built With